grpc/proposal/A37-xds-aggregate-and-logical-dns-clusters.md

   override the child policy for its priorities, and it will not support re-resolution.
 - Logical DNS.
-This will use a DNS resolver to obtain the endpoint information by resolving the name of the virtual host that was used to create the channel.
-The DNS resolver will not fetch a service config;
-  only the address information will be used.
+This will use a DNS resolver to obtain the endpoint information by resolving the DNS name encoded in the LOGICAL_DNS CDS resource.
+The DNS resolver will not fetch a service config; only the address information will be used.
 All endpoints will be reported in a single priority and a single locality, whose fields are empty.
 It will override the child policy for its priority to be `pick_first`, and it will support re-resolution.

 The `xds_cluster_resolver_experimental` policy will be gracefully switched whenever its config changes, so it will not need to process config updates.